Content on this page is out of date and will change.

-- You will have to have your project plan approved by Mr. Simerly and the Troop Committee (as well as your sponsor) before submitting it to the DEBOR, and they rely on your Eagle Advisor to make sure the project plan is ready before they will review it.
-When you submit your project to Mr. Simery for approval, he will expect to see a copy just as you intend to turn it in.
-You should have your sponsor’s signature prior to submitting to Mr. Simerly.
+- You will have to have your project plan approved by the Scoutmaster and the Troop Committee chair (as well as your sponsor) before submitting it to the DEBOR, and they rely on your Eagle Advisor to make sure the project plan is ready before they will review it.
+When you submit your project to the Scoutmaster for approval, he will expect to see a copy just as you intend to turn it in.
+You should have your sponsor’s signature prior to submitting to the Scoutmaster.

 - The DEBOR project submission must be printed, unbound (no staples or report covers), unfolded, and submitted in a full size brown envelope.
 The deadline for submission to the DEBOR is the 25th of each month.
 Project plans submitted by the deadline will be scheduled for review on the second Wednesday of the following month. ***IMPORTANT*** NEVER submit your original project plan to anyone.
 The original should remain in your possession throughout this process.
 But make sure the copy you submit includes a copy of the signatures page and approval letters.

 - Once your project is submitted to the DEBOR, start working on your references.
 The reference requirements are detailed in the documents you already downloaded.
 Give each of your references a copy of the reference request form along with a stamped envelope addressed to the Occoneechee Council office.
 The references MUST be delivered directly to the council office and not to you.
 References given to you and forwarded to the Council office will not be accepted.
 The Council office also accepts emailed reference letters.